-- 209. In the focus groups and interviews with juntas de vecinos and campamentos in Antofagasta and Taltal, participants ranked high the proposed actions and provided recommendations that were incorporated into the project: - Ensure that the education strategies include children (9 12 years old) and people that live in the risk areas. - In alluvial risk areas, use means / media to facilitate that the local community identify and remember the risks76. - Campamentos are illegal settlements, therefore these groups have limited access and influence in the decisions of the local authorities (e.g., municipalities, ARG). - Unlike local residents, the immigrants in campamentos are not familiar with the natural history of the area (e.g., former mudflows) nor are aware of the mudflow impacts.
-Also, they seem unwilling to move to safer areas. - The municipality is perceived as the key entity to address mudflow emergencies. - 210.
+- 195. The focus groups and in-depth interviews included (i) juntas de vecinos71 (neighbourhood councils) and campamentos in risk areas of Antofagasta and Taltal, (ii) residents of flood-prone areas (riversides along Teaone and Esmeraldas rivers and Luis Vargas Torres island) and landslide risk areas in Esmeraldas, and (iii) civil society organizations.
+In the focus groups and in-depth interviews local groups were presented the project concept and asked to comment the proposed actions, as well as to suggest modifications.
+This allowed to assess the options to work with specific groups.
+The campamentos and neighbourhood organizations of the main risk areas where the project will intervene72, where visited and consulted. - 196.
+In the focus groups and interviews with juntas de vecinos and campamentos in Antofagasta and Taltal, participants ranked high the proposed actions and provided recommendations that were incorporated into the project: - Ensure that the education strategies include children (9 12 years old) and people that live in the risk areas. - In alluvial risk areas, use means / media to facilitate that the local community identify and remember the risks73. - Campamentos are illegal settlements, therefore these groups have limited access and influence in the decisions of the local authorities (e.g., municipalities, ARG). - Unlike local residents, the immigrants in campamentos are not familiar with the natural history of the area (e.g., former mudflows) nor are aware of the mudflow impacts.
+Also, they seem unwilling to move to safer areas. - The municipality is perceived as the key entity to address mudflow emergencies. - 197.
 In Esmeraldas, the focus groups and interviews included a range of barrios located on landslide and flood risk areas (Annex 9).
 There was support to the proposed actions and recommendations / comments that were incorporated into the project: - The families that live in the risk areas have household and community vulnerability.
 They consider that cannot access / afford living in safer areas.
 Therefore, relocation will be traumatic, unless appropriate support is provided. - There is limited comprehension of hydrometeorological hazards and the impacts from climate change. - There is dissatisfaction with the emergency response from the municipality and pertinent public entities. - Many households do not evacuate to guard their property.
 Pillage has been common in former emergencies.
 Measures need to be taken to safeguard the population and prevent looting of houses. - Women, mostly in female-headed households, are concerned about the safety and security of their families in strange environments or improvised shelters. - There are no maps that show the risk areas for floods and landslides, nor evacuation maps / procedures that indicate safe routes and shelters. - Sirens and other related equipment must operate under extreme situations.
 Power failures are common during floods.
 Also, this equipment has to be protected from stealing and vandalism.

-^{19,418} of 1997 and its subsequent updates and modifications.
-The municipalities maintain lists of the Juntas de Vecinos of their territory
+71 Juntas de Vecinos are community organizations that represent the people that reside in a neighbourhood.
+Their purpose is to defend the rights of the neighbours and collaborate with the State and the municipality.
+The neighbourhood councils are regulated by Law 19,418 of 1997 and its subsequent updates and modifications.
+The municipalities maintain lists of the Juntas de Vecinos of their territory.

-75 In Quebrada Bonilla (Antofagasta): campamentos Víctor Jara, Mujeres Unidas and Villa Esperanza.
-In Cerro Gatazo (Esmeraldas): barrio 20 de noviembre.
+72 In quebrada Bonilla (Antofagasta): campamentos Víctor Jara, Mujeres Unidas and Villa Esperanza.
+In cerro Gatazo (Esmeraldas): barrio 20 de noviembre.
 In Isla Luis Vargas Torres: neighbourhood committees 12 de mayo, Cordero Crespo, 20 de noviembre, Pianguapi, 29 de agosto, and Habana.

-76 This recommendation motivated the action to install evacuation route maps in large format in high-transit areas (see page 36).
+73 This recommendation motivated the action to install evacuation route maps in large format in high-transit areas (see page 36).